p3l6/bag-notation/README.md

 - inline fields:
   - (h): harmony line. only valid at the very beginning of a line
     - this has a shorthand, which is a single `&` at the beginning of the line
+  - (v: 2): variation. any string can be field value. such as "2" or "2 of 4".
+    - a (v) by itself will signify the end of the variation, this is not needed if it ends at the end of a line.
+    - there are shorthands for the most common variation labels. `1 2 3 4` can be used by themselfs and `0` will end the variation.
   - note: change the base note length
   - time: change the time signature
   - tempo: change the tempo